 - Despite the different playing surfaces, playing a full drum set is still going to be much different

 - Some of the playing surfaces are fairly loud

 Remo's Tunable practice pad is great for concert percussionists working through snare drum excerpts and practice books like Stick Control.
 The pad features tension rods that can be tuned like a regular drum.

 The Classic Design

 This is what I consider to be the “OG” drum practice pad.
-I’ve seen so many of these things at schools and in practice rooms that it’s not even funny.
-If you’re a drummer, you probably know how awesome Remo is and why you should use their drum heads. 🙂
+I’ve seen so many of these things at schools and in practice rooms.
+If you’re a drummer, you probably know how awesome Remo is and why you should use their drum heads. :)

 Remo’s Tunable drum practice pad isn’t my favorite, but it does offer one interesting advantage over the others.
 With Remo’s pad, you have the ability to tune it to the tension of your liking.

 This sounds awesome… on paper.
 In practical use, this function is absolutely useless to me.
 I found myself just leaving the pad as is and I never touched the tuning on the pad.
 I never felt like it actually did anything.
 It doesn’t respond like an actual drum anyways.

 This practice pad is extremely small, and that isn’t necessarily a deal-breaker for me.
 I actually believe it’s a good practice to play on a surface that is considerably smaller than your regular drums.

 It will work your accuracy and you will hit in the center of the drum more often.